 Heel pain is a serious podiatric condition, yet many people neglect to seek professional help in hopes that the pain will stop on its own.
 What you may not realize is that this condition occurs in a wide range of forms with varying degrees of severity, and thus there are several different treatment options available.
-To properly diagnose the source of your heel pain and implement appropriate treatment, your Atlanta podiatrist at Ankle and Foot Centers of Georgia is here to help.
+To properly diagnose the source of your heel pain and implement appropriate treatment, your Atlanta podiatrist at Ankle and Foot Centers of America is here to help.

 Often referred to as heel pain syndrome, plantar fasciitis results from an inflamed plantar fascia – a band of tissue on the bottom of your foot.
 The distinguishing characteristics of this ailment are its occurrences when you first stand up in the morning and after long periods of continuously sitting down.
 Fortunately, this form of heel pain can be successfully treated with non-surgical procedures approximately 90% of the time.
 Our page on plantar fasciitis contains detailed information on the condition and its treatment options.

 Achilles tendinitis is an overuse injury of the Achilles tendon, the band of tissue that connects calf muscles at the back of the lower leg to your heel bone.
 It causes pain along the back of the leg, normally near the heel.Achilles Tendinitis commonly occurs in runners, middle aged people who play sports, such as tennis or basketball.
 The repetitive stress to the tendon is the problem.
 Achilles tendinitis can weaken the tendon, making it vulnerable to a tear which is a painful injury that usually requires surgical repair.